technovangelist/knowledge/index.md

 I wrote everything above this a year ago.
 I still haven't really figured this stuff out.

 Another section is [LIP](/knowledge/LIP): Learn in Public.
 The notes I will put together in a weekly stream revolving around my employer, [InfraHQ](/knowledge/LIP/What is Infra).

+This is a pretty cool page and site.